Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/External Database.md

     name: postgres
 ```

-- `enableCustomDatabase`: Set this property to `true` to enable use of the custom database
+- `enableCustomDatabase`: Set this property to `true` to enable use of the custom database **Note: An enterprise license to use this feature**
 - `customDatabaseUrl`: Enter the database connection url for the database here. **Note: If you set the `customDatabaseUrl` you do not need to set the type, hostName, port and name, they will all be automatically derived from the url.**
 - `username`: The username for the database
 - `password`: The password for the database

 If you would like more fine-grained control of the database connection, you can also use the following properties:

 #### Fine-grained Database Configuration
 - `type`: The database type.
 Available options are `h2` and `postgresql`